coder-newcomer/consoleRPG/README.md

 - This section is unavailable because the developer are being so busy doing another job, Please.

->I also planned to port the game to mobile in the future, but i still considering using a framework (like [Cordova](https://cordova.apache.org/)) or keep it on the web.
+>I also planned to port the game to mobile in the future, but i still considering using a native framework (for both platform, like React Native) or keep it on the web.

 ## ⚙️ Installation & Setup